-In addition to clinical laboratories and diagnostic imaging, Sonic conducts a number of smaller complementary businesses, collectively referred to as Sonic Clinical Services (disclosed in the Other category in the Segment information note, along with corporate office costs).
-The most significant of these are the Independent Practitioner Network ("IPN") medical centre business and the Sonic HealthPlus occupational health business, which together involve 240 primary care clinics across Australia providing facilities and administrative services to approximately 2,150 General Practitioners.
+In addition to clinical laboratories and diagnostic imaging, Sonic conducts a number of smaller complementary businesses (disclosed in the Other category in the Segment information note, along with corporate office costs).
+The most significant of these are the Independent Practitioner Network ("IPN") medical centre business and the Sonic HealthPlus occupational health business, which together involve 236 primary care clinics across Australia providing facilities and administrative services to more than 2,200 General Practitioners.
 70% of all Australians live within 10 kilometres of an IPN/Sonic HealthPlus clinic.